BlogeCommerce / StrategyOctober 26th, 2024 · 6 min read

 This is all measurable.
 And you can apply the same principle to evaluate your team.
 Everyone is necessary and important, but only a subset of your roster is delivering value above expectations.

-It’s called a Law, but it’s more a rule of thumb.
+It’s called a Law, but it’s more of a rule of thumb.
 And a very useful one.
 In contexts of constant change we can lean on this idea and pareto everything.

 How?